abesford/seizzmic-site-0c00b/src/pages/index.md

   - section_id: features
     type: section_features
     background: gray
-    title: We help you get your organisation internet-ready
+    title: We help you get your organisation more internet-ready
     subtitle: >-
       BUilding new skills and capabilities, implementing an architecture to accelerate move to the cloud, revising the sourcing strategy